Chapter 15:

 "Yes."

-Minerva shook her head.
 "No, I feel like he still has… some things to work through.
-I do not think he is ready to start a relationship… even all of these years later.
-Perhaps after he has… dealt with whatever it is that has been bothering him, then I will ask him.
+I do not think he is… ready to for another relationship… even all of these years later.
+Perhaps after he has… dealt with his feelings, then I will ask him.
 Until then, we are merely… good friends."

 "You serious?
 What if he's never ready?"

-"Why don't you just tell him now?" she countered.
+"Pft.
+Why don't you just tell him now?" she countered.
 "You might be surprised.
-Perhaps you can even help him get through whatever he's going through."
+Perhaps you can even help him with whatever he's going through."

 "If I were more selfish… perhaps, but no. I do not want to… intrude too deeply… not when his love is still in the past.
-I support him… as much as possible, but what he is going through… I have a feeling that it must be fixed by someone else first."
+I support him… as much as possible, but what he is going through… I have a feeling that it must be… fixed by someone else first."

 The well-built woman motioned over to her.
 "Maybe you might help him?"